yangyuqian/k8s-the-hard-way/overlay-networking.md

 # Networking

-Networking is one of the most important part in a Kubernetes cluster, and you can choose your own networking solution, which implements the [network model](https://kubernetes.io/docs/admin/networking/).
+Networking is one of the most important part in a Kubernetes cluster, and you can choose your own networking solution, which implementing the [network model](https://kubernetes.io/docs/admin/networking/).